|

 This is the default for terminal and HTML devices.
 Use

--rcR=0 to disable it on terminals; on HTML devices, it
+-rcR=0 to disable it on terminal devices; on HTML devices,

 -rC1 Number output pages consecutively, in strictly increasing